A nonlinear version of Bourgain's projection theorem: Introduction and statement of results

-Even then, it is still well possible that for many scales the conditional measures do look close to Lebesgue or atomic.
+Even with Theorem \ref{thm:multiscale-decomposition} in hand, it is still possible that for many scales the conditional measures do look close to Lebesgue or atomic.
 In this setting, Bourgain's projection theorem does not apply.
 For such scales, we rely on quantitative versions of more classical projection theorems, essentially going back to R.~Kaufman \cite{Kaufman68} and to K.~Falconer \cite{Falconer82}.
 See Section \ref{sec:projection-theorems}.

 Incidentally, as the above sketch indicates, we only need to apply Theorem \ref{thm:projection-Bourgain} when $\kappa$ (nearly) matches the size of the set being projected, i.e. when there is (near) optimal non-concentration.
 Potentially it may be easier to obtain quantitative estimates under this stronger assumption, which would then translate into quantitative estimates under the weaker assumptions of Theorem \ref{thm:main-discrete}.